-1. Secondary Triage (use of system protocols to determine hospital destination).
+1. Secondary Triage (use of system protocols to determine Trauma Center destination).

 Secondary triage involves a determination of the severity status once a decision has already been made that a patient is to be entered into the system (primary triage).
-Secondary triage is used in conjunction with estimated transport time and current hospital activity status to determine Trauma Center destination.
-The ATCC coordinates the application of the approved secondary triage protocols utilizing the patient assessment and transport time estimate by the field EMS provider combined with the current Trauma Center activity status as noted on the resource display to determine the hospital destination.
+Secondary triage is used in conjunction with estimated transport time and current trauma center activity status to determine Trauma Center destination.
+The ATCC coordinates the application of the approved secondary triage protocols utilizing the patient assessment and transport time estimate by the field EMS provider combined with the current Trauma Center activity status as noted on the resource display to determine the trauma center destination.
 Secondary triage is based on physiologic status, mechanism of injury, and anatomic criteria, plus the potential use of EMS provider discretion and evaluation of co-morbid factors.
 Secondary triage standards are:

-A. Physiologic entry criteria

-- 1) Physiologic entry criteria take precedence over other criteria even if patients also meet mechanism and/or anatomic criteria. - 2) Any patient entered into the system meeting physiologic criteria is to be transported to a Level I Trauma Center if the transport time is under 30 minutes, if not, to the closest Level II if less than 30 minutes, if not, to closest available Level III. - 3) Any patient who is entered under the altered CNS status physiologic criteria is to be transported to a Level I Trauma Center, unless a closer Level II is available with a neurosurgeon available (green).
+- A. Physiologic entry criteria - 1) Physiologic entry criteria take precedence over other criteria, except GCS, even if patients also meet mechanism and/or anatomic criteria. - 2) Any patient entered into the system meeting physiologic criteria is to be transported to a level I trauma center if the transport time is under 60 minutes.
+If the level I trauma center is yellow because of no trauma surgeon (backup surgeon green), the patient should still be taken there unless a closer level II trauma center is within 20 minutes transport time. - 3) Any patient who is entered under the altered CNS status physiologic criteria with a $GCS \le 9$ is to be transported to a level I trauma center if transport time ≤ 60 minutes.
+If the patient is GCS